List of The Gifted characters: Sage

 Sage (portrayed by Hayley Lovitt) is a mutant with eidetic memory, and a "computer brain" that can do complex calculations.
 The character is portrayed as a "creature of logic" in the series, and is often shown working with computers.
 She decides to leave the mutant underground to join the Hellfire Club in the first season finale, which Nix felt was her logical side overcoming any personal feelings that she has to assess the situation and align with the side more likely to survive.

 Ed Weeks

-Edward Weeks (portrayed by Joe Nemmers) is a Sentinel Services agent who works with Turner.
+Edward "Ed" Weeks (portrayed by Joe Nemmers) is a Sentinel Services agent who works with Turner.

 Fade

 Fade (portrayed by Jeff Daniel Phillips) is a mutant bartender with the ability to make anyone, including himself, invisible.

 Shatter

 Shatter (portrayed by Jermaine Rivers) is a mutant who can turn his skin into a hard, protective crystal.

 Roderick Campbell

 Roderick Campbell (portrayed by Garret Dillahunt) is a mutant researcher contracted by Sentinel Services, who is on a "morally dubious" mission.
 In September 2017, Dillahunt joined the series in the "key recurring role" of Campbell.
 Nix compared the series' adaptation of the comic character to the changes made when adapting the character William Stryker for the X-Men films.